 - Information regarding the interpretation of the 1951 Convention and other international instruments relating to refugee protection and their application in the context of this Law.[20]

-Apart from human, professional and infrastructural lack of capacities, the lack of effective quality assurance control and comprehensive analysis of the asylum case law can be considered as one of the main reasons for contradicting decisions in the practice of the Asylum Office, Asylum Commission and Administrative Court.
-This can also explain the lack of corrective influence of the second and third instance authorities on the quality of the decision-making process in general.[19]
+According to the observations of the author of this report, apart from human, professional and infrastructural lack of capacities, the lack of effective quality assurance control and comprehensive analysis of the asylum case law can be considered as one of the main reasons for contradicting decisions in the practice of the Asylum Office, Asylum Commission and Administrative Court.
+This can also explain the lack of corrective influence of the second and third instance authorities on the quality of the decision-making process in general.[21]
+The lack of corrective influence was noted by the European Commission as well.[22]

 There is no State quality assurance control in place and the practice of the Asylum Office, Asylum Commission and Administrative Court cannot be adequately assessed by professionals acting externally.
 Thus, there are no personal records of asylum officers or judges available to the public or upon explicit request which can provide information on the decision-making process such as the number and type of decisions rendered, the length of the asylum procedure and the overall quality of the decision-making process.
 The same can be said for the members of the Asylum Commission.

-In 2022, the MoI agreed with UNHCR to gradually introduce external control mechanisms, which implies the occasional presence of UNHCR officers at asylum interviews.[20]
+In 2022, the MoI agreed with UNHCR to gradually introduce external control mechanisms, which implies the occasional presence of UNHCR officers at asylum interviews.[23]
 This was the first step in establishing quality assurance control in partnership with UNHCR.
 In April 2022, the UNCHR office in Serbia hired a Quality Assurance Officer who has regular meetings with the Administration for Border Police and the Asylum Office and who occasionally attends asylum interviews.
-Moreover, in 2021, a group of State officials from the asylum authorities, CRM and other relevant institutions, took part in a study visit to Italian asylum authorities facilitated by the UNHCR office in Serbia.[21]
-The practice of occasional presence of UNHCR officers during asylum interviews continued in 2023.
+Moreover, in 2021, a group of State officials from the asylum authorities, CRM and other relevant institutions, took part in a study visit to Italian asylum authorities facilitated by the UNHCR office in Serbia.[24]
+The practice of occasional presence of UNHCR officers during asylum interviews continued in 2023 and 2024.
+Still, and apart from the occasional presence of UNHCR officers and occasional seminars and trainings, it can be safely said that there is no quality assurance control of the credibility assessment conducted by the asylum authorities.

-Regarding the transparency of asylum authorities’ work, it is important to outline that the MoI did not provide data to CSOs regarding asylum issues between 2018 and 2021, and the only available data was obtained from legal representatives in asylum procedures and publicly available reports published by other State institutions such as the Ombudsperson or the CRM.
-However, in 2023 all decisions rendered by the Asylum Office and Asylum Commission were communicated to the author of this report, accompanied with relevant statistical data on border practices, readmission, refusals of entry and immigration detention.[27]
+Regarding the transparency of asylum authorities’ work, it is important to outline that the MoI did not provide data to CSOs regarding asylum issues between 2018 and 2022, and the only available data was obtained from legal representatives in asylum procedures and publicly available reports published by other State institutions such as the Ombudsperson or the CRM.
+However, in 2023 and 2024 all decisions rendered by the Asylum Office and Asylum Commission were communicated to the author of this report, accompanied with relevant statistical data on border practices, readmission, refusals of entry and immigration detention.[30]
 This data can shed more light on issues related to the access to territory and asylum procedure, but also on practices which imply deprivation of liberty of foreign nationals under the immigration legal framework.
-Most importantly, it provided the author for the first time with the possibility for comprehensive analysis and the overview of the first instance practice in relation to asylum applications decided in merits.
+Most importantly, it provides the author with the possibility for comprehensive analysis and the overview of the first instance practice in relation to asylum applications decided in merits.

-The Administrative Court continued to be the most transparent and all the judgments rendered in 2023 were also communicated to the author of this Report.[28]
-Still, the Asylum Commission, but also the Asylum Office, maintain their opinion that sharing copies of decisions with legal practitioners and researchers would violate the privacy of applicants, meaning that many of the communicated decisions were excessively anonymised.[29]
-Nevertheless, it remains progress compared to previous years.
+The Administrative Court continued to be the most transparent and all the judgments rendered in 2024 were also communicated to the author of this report.[31]
+Still, the Asylum Commission, but also the Asylum Office, maintain their opinion that sharing copies of decisions with legal practitioners and researchers would violate the privacy of applicants, meaning that many of the communicated decisions were excessively anonymised which was also the case in 2024.[32]
+Nevertheless, there remains progress compared to previous years.

 [1] Article 20 Asylum Act.